sidorof/flask-restful-dbbase/README.md

 ## Introduction

-This package extends Flask-RESTful by implementing datacentric Resources using **dbbase** for enabling the use of SQLAlchemy.
+This package extends Flask-RESTful by implementing datacentric Resources using *[DBBase](https://sidorof.github.io/dbbase/)* for enabling the use of SQLAlchemy.

+DBBase is used because it enables the same coding of database models to be used within Flask or without, such as from message queues.

 Creating a website can result in a fair amount of boilerplate code as the same characteristics for table models are recreated at each layer.
 Then, the boilerplate code must be tested as well, resulting in boilerplate testcode.